UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-What Are No Deposit Pre-Paid Electricity Plans?
+What Is a Pre-Paid, No Deposit Electricity Plan?

 A woman and an infographic titled 'Prepaid Electricity Plans Explained: Pay as you go'.